-Generally, you can appear in court on the date printed on your ticket and inform the judge you want to plead not guilty and have a hearing.
+Generally, you can appear in court on the date printed on your traffic ticket and inform the judge you want to plead "not guilty" and have a hearing.
 You might have your hearing that same day, or the judge might schedule your hearing for a future date.
-It’s best to seek legal counsel and prepare your case, just in case your hearing occurs on the same date.
+It's best to seek legal counsel and prepare your defense, just in case your hearing occurs on the same date.

-Some courts prefer drivers inform them of their not guilty pleas within seven days of the court date printed on the ticket.
+Some courts prefer notification that you wish to fight your traffic ticket within 7 days of the court date printed on the ticket.
 Once you contact your court, a clerk will either tell you to appear on the date on the ticket, or schedule a traffic ticket hearing date.